 Scooter type: 3-wheel kick scooter with convertible seat for toddlers

-Max rider weight:
+Max rider weight: 55 lbs

-Performance & Handling (How does it truly ride?)
+Performance & handling (how does it actually ride?)

-The Svolta Ace is a fantastic beginner scooter from toddlers (aged 1+) to young beginners (up to age 5).
-The build feels high quality with all components solid, sturdy, and well made.
+The Svolta Ace is a fantastic beginner scooter for toddlers (aged 1+) to young beginners (up to age 5).
+It’s a high-quality build, with all components solid, sturdy, and well made.

-Not only does this look super cool, but it makes for a very stable ride.
-The Svolta Ace’s wide deck and chunky back wheel make it easy for a child to stand on it while it’s not moving.
-This is perfect for beginners who are just getting the feel for balancing on a scooter.
+Not only does this scooter look super cool, but makes for a stable and safe ride.
+The Svolta Ace’s wide deck and chunky back wheel make it easy for a child to stand on it while stationary — Perfect for beginners who are just getting a feel for balancing on a scooter.

 How does it compare to the Micro Mini 3-in-1 Classic?

-Durability (Does it survive real life?)
+Durability (does it survive real life?)

-Sizing (Will it fit your kiddo?)
+Sizing (will it fit your kiddo?)

-Handlebar height: The Ace’s adjustable handlebars have a five inch range of motion, from 22” to 27″.
+Handlebar height: The Ace’s adjustable handlebars have a five-inch range of motion, from 22” to 27″.
 This was a perfect fit for a rider who began at 3 years of age.

-Parts & Build
+Parts & build

 The Ace is well-designed with quality components.
 Let’s take a closer look.

-Handlebars + Grips
+Handlebars + grips